dumbie/CtrlUI/Readme.md

 ## Known issues
 - Overlays may not always show up when you are in a fullscreen application.
 - Alt+Enter controller shortcut may not work for all Windows Store applications.
+- Keyboard cannot be used in the web browser overlay due to window issues.

 ## Requirements
 - Microsoft Visual C++ Redistributable installed.